 Last week I celebrated 15 years of travel.
 For the last decade and a half I’ve been addicted to life on the road.
 Dreaming about it, talking about it, saving for it or simply doing it, it has come to define who I am.

 Back then, barely in my twenties and armed with a degree and a guidebook, I thought I knew everything.
 I didn’t.
-I still don’t have all the answers – indeed, I never will – but I have picked up a few things along the way.
+I still don’t have all the answers — I never will — but I’ve picked up a few more things along the way.

 Here, then, are fifteen life lessons from my last fifteen years of travel.
 I’m hoping for many more of both.

 Cast that blanket aside.
 I have quit a job to travel half a dozen times and never regretted it.
-I’ve moved countries on a whim, followed my passions where they may lead, taken risks in business, life and love.
-Every time I’ve been afraid.
-Every time I’ve backed away from the abyss, once, twice, often more.
+I’ve moved countries on a whim, followed my passions wherever they lead, taken risks in business, life and love.
+Every time, I’ve been afraid.
+Every time, I’ve backed away from the abyss, once, twice, often more.

 In the end, though, I’ve thrown myself over the edge and embraced the change.
 In those moments, I feel more alive than any other.
 Change is often necessary and always exciting.
 Don’t be too afraid to make it.

-Our media – and the society it serves – does a great job of spreading fear.
-Those who look different to us, don’t practice the same religion or speak a different language are viewed with suspicion.
-We are taught to be afraid of the ‘other’, to walk in lockstep down a road that ends in xenophobia, anger and war.
+Our media — and the society it serves — does a great job of spreading fear.
+Those who look different to us, don’t practice the same religion, or speak a different language are viewed with suspicion.
+We’re taught to be afraid of the ‘other’, to walk in lockstep down a road ending in xenophobia, anger and war.

 It’s easy to hate the bogeyman.
 It’s much harder to hate the person that bogeyman represents when they’re standing beside you offering a cup of tea.
-It was only when I travelled, and came to rely on the very people that I had been taught to fear, that I realised how wrong – and dangerous – those ingrained attitudes really were.
+It was only when I travelled, and came to rely on the very people I’d been taught to fear, that I realised how wrong and dangerous those ingrained attitudes really were.

 For a long time, I believed that.
 I bought a house, filled it with stuff, renovated and eventually sold it.
 I invested in shares and rental properties.
 I bought an expensive car.
-The problem was that, in the back of my mind, I didn’t actually want any of it.
+The problem was, in the back of my mind, I didn’t actually want any of it.

-I no longer have a house.
-I’m selling my cheap little car.
-I own a backpack and two small boxes of memories.
-My investments are in cash and experiences.
-This works perfectly for me.
+I no longer own a house or a car.
+I have a backpack and two small boxes of memories.
+My investments are in cash and experiences, and this works perfectly for me.

-It won’t work for everyone, of course, and that’s fine.
-We are all different, and achieve happiness in different ways.
+It won’t be for everyone, of course, and that’s fine.
+We’re all different, and achieve happiness in different ways.
 One size does not fit all.
 Remember that when choosing your future.

 It was a horrible way to travel.
 Basic security is one thing, paranoia about it is something else.
 Slowly, eventually, I let my guard down.
 I talked to people I’d just met, and accepted their invitations.
 I threw out my sweat-stained money belt.
 I visited the so-called bad neighbourhoods, and let my gut tell me whether I should stay there.

 In 15 years, I’ve never been attacked or robbed.
-Instead I have been given directions – or a ride – when I’m lost, food when I’m hungry, drinks when I’m thirsty.
+Instead I’ve been given directions or a ride when I’m lost, food when I’m hungry, drinks when I’m thirsty.
 I’ve embarked on glorious adventures with people I’d only known for a day or two, and when we finally said goodbye, hugged them close as friends.

-It really doesn’t matter where we come from, what we look like or what we do for a living, there are a few basic things in life that we’re all searching for.
+It really doesn’t matter where we come from, what we look like or what we do for a living, we’re all searching for a few basic things in life.

-We all want somewhere warm and dry to sleep at night, and to not be hungry or thirsty when we’re doing so.
+We all want somewhere warm and dry to sleep at night, and to not be hungry or thirsty while doing so.
 We all want a decent education, for our kids if not ourselves, and the ability to improve our lot in life.
 Good health is important, as is medical care when we need it.
-Finding love along the way wouldn’t go astray either, with family, friends and partners that care about us.
+Finding love along the way wouldn’t go astray either, with family, friends and partners who care about us.